caraml-dev/xp/docs/infra/treatment-service.md

 ##### 3. Update the Helm Release

-To subsequently update a deployed release of `xp-treatment`, you may run something like the following, which updates not only the `xp-treatment`'s image but also its config values:
+To subsequently update a deployed release of `xp-treatment`, you may run the following, which updates not only the `xp-treatment`'s image but also its config values:

 ```shell